BlueMagic01/Aravali-App/README.md

-# Aravali-App
+# ARAVALI APP

-Its a demo version of a App for College.
+Its a demo version of App.The App was basically build for the Aravali College with a Beautiful UI Design.